University OfficesWe're Committed to

 You may choose counseling to problem solve, make healthier choices, build upon your strengths, gain freedom from chronic struggles or realize peace in difficult situations.
 Specific concerns often include stress, depression, anxiety, relationship struggles, spiritual issues, sexual concerns and confusion, the loss of a loved one, traumatic events, self-harm, suicidal thoughts, drugs and alcohol, pornography, family problems and adjustments to college life—really, anything that might be causing someone to struggle or doubt.

-The Well is located in Miller Hall.
-Appointments are available Monday through Friday (9 a.m. to 4 p.m.) during the academic year.
+The Well is located in the Health & Counseling Services wing of the Verna Miller Center for Student Success.
+Our offices are open 8:30 a.m. to 5 p.m. on Monday through Thursday and 8:30 a.m. to 4 p.m. on Friday.
+Counselors offer sessions 9 a.m. to 4:30 p.m. on Monday through Thursday.
 To make an appointment or for more information, call 616.977.5477 or email firstname.lastname@example.org.

 If the problem you are facing needs immediate attention, or someone you know is in danger, call Campus Safety at 616.949.5300 or dial 911.
 The Well does not provide emergency counseling services outside of our normal office hours.